walles/bubblemon/pixmaps/README-icon.txt

 Image.
 4. Double click on icon.png to save over it.

+To recreate icon.png.icns from icon.png, use https://iconverticons.com/online/.

-Please commit your changes to both icon.blend and icon.png in the same commit.
+Please commit your changes to both icon.blend, icon.png and icon.png.icns in the same commit.